 - Product Resources: Software that comes standard with an available Help Center, customer support specialist and educational resources helps decrease IT help desk requests and increase product knowledge.

 Associated Costs and Scalability

 Software cost and scalability are also primary concerns for fleets.
 Before implementing a new software, make sure it provides enough return on investment (ROI) to be worth it.
-You can use an ROI calculator to get a better idea of whether the software you choose will be financially rewarding.
 A scalable solution offers the added benefit of restricting or customizing user permissions for optimized implementation and usability.
 Scalability also means that you’re getting exactly the support you need for your fleet, no matter the fleet’s size or growth.
 When pitching to your IT manager, include such information as:

 - ROI Analysis: Numbers don’t lie (unless you’re bad at math), so providing your IT manager with a strong ROI analysis can increase your chances of approval.